 If you’re struggling to answer these questions, you probably aren’t ready to start your nonprofit yet.
 But if you can answer these questions, then you’ve already done some of the work you’ll need to do as part of your nonprofit application!

 Starting a nonprofit can be a very exciting and fulfilling undertaking.
-However, it’s not something to jump into lightly, so you’ll want to think through this decision carefully.
+However, it’s not something to jump into lightly.
+As such, you’ll want to think through this decision carefully.

 10880 Wilshire Blvd.